PissTech/Ferda-Finance/README.md

-//ferda finance is a work in progress
+    //Ferda Finance is a work in progress
     © 2025 FERDA FINANCE